-Windshields face a constant risk of damage from road debris or other vehicles.
-Windshield repair and damaged auto glass in general are actually the most commonly filed insurance claims — making up almost 30% of all auto insurance claims.
+Guess what!
+Windshield repair and damaged auto glass are the most commonly filed types of insurance claims — making up almost 30% of all auto insurance claims.
+It makes sense when you think of it.
+Windshields face the constant risk of damage from road debris or other vehicles and they are a large surface that is often racing along at 70 miles per hour, attracting bugs, rain drops and occasionally more dangerous objects.
 But how do you know when to repair your windshield or have it replaced?
-Below, we’ll look at some of the common types of windshield damage and why each calls for either windshield repair or replacement.
+Below, we’ll look at some of the common types of windshield damage and explain why some cases call for windshield repair and others for replacement.

 Cracks and Chips